 When not to take benzodiazepines (contraindications):

 This varies from drug to drug.
-For example, some benzos are safe to take if you have liver problems, while others are not, and some are safe to take if you have heart problems, while others are not.
-You should be sure to inform your doctor or dentist if any of the following apply: known allergy to the drug, narrow-angle glaucoma, pregnancy, severe respiratory disease (COPD), congestive heart failure (CHF), impaired kidney or liver function, depression/bipolar disorder/psychoses, chronic bronchitis and some other conditions.
+For example, some benzodiazepines are safe to take if you have liver problems, while others are not, and some are safe to take if you have heart problems, while others are not.
+You should be sure to inform your doctor or dentist if any of the following apply: known allergy to the drug, neuromuscular disorders, narrow-angle glaucoma, pregnancy, respiratory diseases, congestive heart failure, impaired kidney or liver function, depression/bipolar disorder/psychoses, chronic bronchitis or other conditions.
 Also if you’re taking other medications be sure to mention this.

 Oral sedation – A hit-and-miss affair?

 One problem associated with oral sedation is that it can be a bit of a hit-and-miss affair.
 Basically, you don’t know how well the drug will be absorbed from the stomach.
 Because the response to a drug is unpredictable anyway, you have to tailor the dose so that the 25% of people most susceptible to the drug won’t get an overdose.
 But that means that the 25% who are least susceptible won’t get enough… Body weight, height, or gender are not good indicators of how high the “ideal dose” should be, because the drug exercises its effects on the nerve cells in the brain.
 So, if you’re quite large, you can’t take a little extra “just in case”.
 A standard dose might have virtually no effect on a petite female, but a large guy might be totally zonked after taking the same dose… you get the picture!